compumike/meshcore-tcp-mux/CONFIGURATION.md

 `--deduplicate-received-messages` discards retry copies of received text DMs and channel messages before they enter downstream queues.
 Its bounded in-memory history is shared across downstream clients and survives an upstream reconnect to the same companion identity.
 Discarded copies are logged at `DEBUG` level.

-This is disabled by default because MeshCore clients normally implement their own deduplication policy.
+This is disabled by default because the MeshCore firmware doesn't include the feature, but we recommend enabling it for most use cases.

 ## Sensitive-command policy

 By default, the mux matches a direct companion connection: private-key export, private-key import, and factory reset are available.
 Export responses are sent only to the requesting connection.
-Import and factory reset require one idle downstream session and end the current upstream epoch after the companion responds.
+Import and factory reset work only when there is a single downstream client.

 Deployments can reject the operations independently: